LabIMotion/chem-generic-ui/README.md

 ## Engage with Us

-Feel free to utilize the 'Discussion' section to share any inquiries, concerns, suggestions, ideas, or even express your interest in collaboration.
+Feel free to utilize the [Discussions](https://github.com/LabIMotion/chem-generic-ui/discussions) section to share any inquiries, concerns, suggestions, ideas, or even express your interest in collaboration.
 We welcome your participation! :sun_with_face:

 ## License